dervan/turtledove-js/README.md

 ## Advertisers
 We wrote three web pages that are creating AdInterestGroups:
+- https://coolclothes.pl - a shop that is performing product-level retargeting.
 - https://sportequipment.pl - a shop which is performing naive retargeting by showing ads only for last viewed category.
 - https://catordog.pl - an advertiser that asks you if you like cats or dogs and afterward shows you its ads promoting either cat or dog food.
 If you didn't declare anything, it will show you a generic ad for its visitors.
 Quite the opposite,